keesschotanus/kernighan-and-ritchie/README.md

-# Exercises to "The C programming language"
+# Solutions to "The C programming language" exercises

 This project contains my solution of the exercises from the book 'The C Programming Language (second edition)' by Kernighan and Ritchie.